hsmtknj/machine-learning/README.md

-# ml
+# Machine Learning with Python
-This project is for learning "Machine Learning".
+This project is for learning "Machine Learning" with Python.

 ## newralnet directory